Mattique20/MetroArt/README.md

-# Cloud Project 1: Full-Stack Application Deployment on AWS
+# Cloud Project: Full-Stack Application Deployment on AWS

 This project demonstrates the deployment of a full-stack web application on AWS, following a production-like, secure architecture.
 It includes a frontend, a backend API, a relational database, and file storage, all leveraging various AWS services.